La Ronde (play): Theatrical adaptations

 in February 2017, a new adaptation written and directed by Max Gill was first staged at The Bunker Theatre, London.
 The cast featured Alexander Vlahos, Lauren Samuels, Amanda Wilkin and Leemore Marrett Jr. In Gill's new version, a gender-fluid text meant that any part could be played by any actor, regardless of gender.
 The roles were assigned each night in between scenes by a 'La Ronde' or Wheel of Fortune.
 There were over 3000 possible realisations of the play.
 The text is published by Oberon Books.

 Operatic adaptation

 Reigen, a 1993 German-language operatic adaptation by Philippe Boesmans, premiered at La Monnaie, Brussels in 1993, and subsequently recorded.

-Television adaptation
+Television adaptations

+In 1982, Kenneth Ives directed a TV adaptation for the BBC.
+The cast included Michael Gambon, Dorothy Tutin, Simon Callow, Anthony Andrews and Leslie Ash.

 In his autobiography, Never Have Your Dog Stuffed: and Other Things I've Learned, Alan Alda says that for the first story he wrote for M*A*S*H (an episode titled "The Longjohn Flap"), he borrowed the structure from La Ronde.
 "In my version, the object that's passed from couple to couple is a pair of long johns during a cold spell in the Korean winter."